ph-nathan/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `CCACommander` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC06 - Create an event**

+**Guarantees: MSS -> Entered event will be added.**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add an event to the list
-4. AddressBook deletes the person
+2. CCACommander adds that event to the event list and displays the event added

     Use case ends.

 **Extensions**

+* 1a.
+User uses the command incorrectly

+    * 1a1.
+CCACommander shows an error message

+      Use case ends.

+* 1b.
+The entered event already exists

+    * 1b1.
+CCACommander shows an error message

+      Use case ends.

+**Use case: UC07 - Delete an event**

+**Guarantees: MSS -> Specified event will be deleted.**

+**MSS**

+1. User <ins>lists all events</ins> (UC02)
+2. CCACommander shows a list of all events
+3. User requests to delete a specific event in the list of all events
+4. CCACommander deletes the specific event

+    Use case ends.

+**Extensions**

 * 2a.
-The list is empty.
+The list of all events is empty.

+    * 2a1.
+CCACommander shows an error message.

       Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+CCACommander shows an error message.

       Use case resumes at step 2.